The customer is not always king

-Prof. Johannes Habel from ESMT Berlin, Prof. Sascha Alavi, formerly at the Université Lausanne in Switzerland, today from Ruhr University Bochum, and Prof. Doreén Pick from the Merseburg University of Applied Sciences cooperated on the study.
+Prof. Dr. Johannes Habel from ESMT Berlin (European School of Management and Technology), Prof. Dr. Sascha Alavi, formerly at the Université Lausanne in Switzerland, today from Ruhr University Bochum, and Prof. Dr. Doreén Pick from the Merseburg University of Applied Sciences cooperated on the study.

 Many people, however, take offense to the intervention of service staff if it is deemed inappropriate.
 "Customers who are referred to rules often feel that their self-image is threatened," explained Alavi.

 "Although the customer is probably the most important component in the service process, it has not yet been investigated how service employees can implement company rules in order to integrate the customer and provide a satisfactory service," said Habel, explaining the motivation for the study.

 The researchers investigated how people perceive corrective behavior of service employees.
 More than 6,800 people participated in the study.
 They were given descriptions of various scenarios in which service employees interact with customers in a hotel.
 Participants were expected to imagine themselves in the respective situation and use a questionnaire to indicate how they felt about the employee's behavior.

 According to the study, it is crucial that service staff explain why they are enforcing a rule.
 It is also important to the customers that employees express empathy and understanding for their situation and personhood.
 A raised voice or an aggressive approach will not be well received.
 "An inexperienced service employee easily commits the mistake of threatening a customer's self-image by enforcing rules in the wrong way," said Alavi.
 "This must be avoided."